 EXAMPLE 5

-PD: The inspectors identified that a licensee’s QC inspector was not qualified in accordance with the QA program requirements.
+PD: The inspectors identified that a licensee’s quality control (QC) inspector was not qualified in accordance with the QA program requirements.

-Minor because: The QC inspector’s unqualified status was a result of an administrative issue
+Minor because: The QC inspector’s unqualified status was a result of an administrative issue, or

-he QC inspector had not performed any inspection in the area of qualification in question
+The QC inspector had not performed any inspection in the area of qualification in question, or

-hen re-inspected by a qualified inspector, the item was acceptable.
+When re-inspected by a qualified inspector, the item was acceptable.

 Not minor if: The re-inspection resulted in the identification of nonconforming condition or the item was no longer available for inspection.